 Turners Falls Cultural District

 The Turners Falls Cultural District also offers uncommon recreational opportunities, all situated with gorgeous views of the Connecticut River.
 Unity Park is designed to encourage physical fitness, relaxation and a connection with nature.
-With well-appointed ball fields, basketball courts, a fitness circuit, and play structures its a place for people of all ages to recreate.
-For the more adventurous, Unity Skatepark is considered the best in the region.
+With well-appointed ball fields, basketball courts and play structures, Unity Park is a place for people of all ages to recreate.
+Unity Skatepark is considered the best in the region.
 Its comprehensive design links a variety of transitions, stairs, banks, and rails making it fun and challenging for riders of all skill levels.

 Don't forget to bring your bike!
 The Canalside Rail Trail is the perfect place to ride, walk or just take-in views of the Industrial Era canal district.
 Named "Best Bike Path in New England" by Yankee Magazine, the paved, 3-mile trail is wheel chair accessible.